ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-06-17-renovating-the-roof.md

 ![Screws protected from the epoxy resin](/assets/images/IMG_4275_2.jpg)

-Once the epoxy hardened the front roof was ready for the final paint job.
+Once the epoxy became hardened the front roof was ready for the final paint job.

 ![Painted roof](/assets/images/IMG_4437.jpg)